blaisewf/rvc-cli/README.md

 ### Getting Started

-For additional information and command-line options, refer to the help command:
+For detailed information and command-line options, refer to the help command:

 ```bash
 python main.py -h
 ```

-This command displays the available modes and their corresponding parameters, providing clarity on how to effectively use the RVC CLI.
+This command provides a clear overview of the available modes and their corresponding parameters, facilitating effective utilization of the RVC CLI.

 ### Inference